qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/make-a-github-repo.md

   group during (or after!) the workshop.

+## ⏱️ Finished early?

-## ✨ Create your personal profile repository
+### ✨ Create your personal profile repository

+If you have time after completing the group-work component of this exercise, work as individuals to create your own personal profile repositories.

 Follow [GitHub's
 instructions](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme#adding-a-profile-readme)